 Students must be able to use required software applications.

-Students need to use the Excelsior College website to access information, resources, and the Message Center, and to participate in activities.
+Students need to use the Excelsior College website to access information, resources, and the Message Center.
 See the Excelsior College Electronic Use policy.

 Students are required to conduct themselves appropriately and professionally at all times, including online.